GitaAyu06/E-Vote/README.md

 }

 ```
-5. Modular for show voter that has already registered
+5. Modular for showing voters that has already registered
 ```
 int list(){
     system("cls");